Taiga (OOIOO album): Music

 Taiga is centred on percussion, with guitar, keyboard and horn bedrocks being flavoured by conga drums, steel pans and xylophone.
-While the albm takes influence from numerous global musical styles, much of the music takes influence from African music, with numerous tracks – particularly "KMS" – drawing from African jazz and "lilting African folk-inspired guitar melodies".
+While the album takes influence from numerous global musical styles, much of the music takes influence from African music, with numerous tracks – particularly "KMS" – drawing from African jazz and "lilting African folk-inspired guitar melodies".
 "KMS" is flavoured by hand drums, jazz rhythms and guitar riffs.
 "SAI" is built on a sloping beat, patient organ and flute melodies.
 "ATS" sees the group explore gamelan and psychedelic rock, while "GRS" is a calypso track with heavy drum rolls.
 "UMA" is driven by heavy tom-toms and rhythmic chanting.
 "UJA" uses hand percussion in a manner that has been compared to the Art Ensemble of Chicago.
 Music critic Sam Mickens highlighted the group's "paradoxically formless pop sensibility; while the music's building blocks are primarily beautiful and often familiar feeling (harmonizing guitar lines, Yoshimi's deft trumpet, singing that's rooted in Japanese folk tradition, etc.), the way in which they are utilized and arranged works more in the vein of ancient trance musics or 20th-century minimalism."